eggshell/k8s-jobs-go/README.md

 # job-controller

-golang script, dockerfile, and kubernetes deployment manifest for running a pod which will spawn kubernetes jobs on a set interval.
+golang package providing an easy way to programmatically spawn and keep track of kubernetes jobs within its own cluster.

 ## Acknowledgements